keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_adhoc.md

 * Login to your lab_server (not the control server)
 * Create the directory `/etc/ansible/facts.d/` and change to the newly created directory.
 Every file in this directory that ends with the `.fact` extension will be processed and your fact will be returned.
 * Fact files can be filled with pure json.
-Create a file `fact_json.fact` and add the following test:
+Create a file `fact_json.fact` and add the following text:

 ```
 { "my_json_fact": "foo" }